 Wellness programs are designed to help employees make better lifestyle choices in order to improve their health.
 They represent a key element in a broader movement to control healthcare costs by getting people more involved in the selection and utilization of their healthcare services.

-To encourage better health, wellness programs have many different components, including weight-loss, stop smoking and diabetes management programs, as well as regular preventive health screenings.
+To encourage better health, wellness programs have many different components.
+They include weight-loss, stop smoking and diabetes management programs, as well as regular preventive health screenings.
 They also encourage people to engage in regular physical activity.

 Benefits of wellness programs to employers

 - Reduced healthcare costs

 - Healthier, happier employees with higher job satisfaction

 Benefits to employees

 - Better health